TheodoreHua/cim-client/README.md

 7. You can now use the program through `python sim-client.py` (or `python3 sim-client.py`)

 ## Usage
+> [!IMPORTANT]
+>
+> As this client makes use of a TUI (Text User Interface), it is recommended to run the program in a modern terminal emulator.
+>
+> For Windows specifically, it is recommended to use Windows Terminal instead of the default Command Prompt.
+For Linux, almost all terminal emulators should work fine.

 The client is a command-line interface (CLI) program.
 Run the program with `python sim-client.py` (or `python3 sim-client.py`) to view the help message.